szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Indexes``: List of created indexes.

+* ``Use ReAct agent for Tool calls in Chat with Files mode`` - enable ReAct agent for tool calls in Chat with Files mode.

 * ``Vector Store``: Vector store to use (vector database provided by LlamaIndex).

 * ``Vector Store (**kwargs)``: Keyword arguments for vector store provider (api_key, index_name, etc.).